shaflyh/trc-usdt/README.md

 - **TRC-20 Standard**: Full compliance with TRC-20 token standard
 - **Administrative Controls**: Owner can mint, burn, and pause transfers
+- **Blacklist Management**: Owner can blacklist addresses and destroy their funds
 - **Multi-network Support**: Deploy to mainnet, Shasta, Nile testnets, or local development

 ## Quick Start